6C656C65/pythonrunner/README.md

 Pythonrunner will launch the python files located in the `extensions` folder.
 The python files can be in subfolders of this folder.
 You can use the `-e` or `--extensions` argument to change the path of the folder to read.
 Extensions are available on [this repository](https://github.com/6C656C65/pythonrunner-extensions).
+Each of these extensions offers a configuration file.
+You can add the configurations to your file.

 ## 📚 **Documentation**